Children at farm gate with family

 Children under 16 must not drive, operate or help to operate machines such as towed or self-propelled harvesters and powered cultivators.
 You should familiarise yourself with the age limits and guidelines for the various types of machinery on your farm before allowing any child or young person to ride on them, operate them or assist in their operation in any way.

-When children are carried on trailers, ensure that the trailer is in good condition with all safety devices working, guard rails are fitted, and seats are provided and secured to the trailer.
+When children are carried on trailers, make sure the trailer is in good condition with all safety devices working, guard rails are fitted, and seats are provided and secured to the trailer.
 There should also be safe mounting and dismounting arrangements.
 Children must also be supervised by a responsible adult who has a means of contacting the driver.

 Children and livestock

-Animals do not need to be aggressive to pose a threat to children.
-Even ‘playful’ farm animals can kill or severely injure a child, and any animal may carry a disease that could be passed to humans.
-Ensure that children cannot enter any yard or pen occupied by potentially dangerous animals.
-Do not allow children to look after animals or poultry without competent supervision.
+Animals do not need to be aggressive to pose a threat to children, even ‘playful’ farm animals can kill or severely injure a child.
+Take particular care to prevent children from entering any yard or pen occupied by potentially dangerous animals and do not allow children to look after animals or poultry without competent supervision.

 Topics